Paper Cone Finger Puppets

 This project is rated EASY to do.

 - Step 1: Choose a Pattern and Print It

 Choose the puppets that you want to make.
 Make

-all the puppets for the play included in this project or create a play of your own
+all the puppets for the play included in this project, or create a play of your own

 centered around the puppets you make.
 Each pattern includes the

-pattern includes striped and un-striped versions of the tiger puppet.
+pattern includes striped and un-striped versions of the tiger puppet

-Draw stripes of your own design on the unstriped version.
+so you can draw stripes of your own design on the unstriped version.
 Select a

 B&W (black and white) pattern to decorate the